 - Complete the online application form during the application cycle from January 6 thru March 1.

-The creators of the “Student Award Search Aid” website are offering a scholarship for 2013.
+The creators of the “Student Award Search Aid” website are offering a scholarship.

 - Amount of Scholarship: $1,000